 Besides linguistic support, reading aloud also stimulates the imagination.
 Children discover new worlds or travel to distant countries in their thoughts.
 They experience adventures with the characters, which they then often put into practice in their daily games.
 Furthermore, reading aloud contributes to training concentration.
-However, the length of the story to be read should correspond to the age of the child; if necessary, text passages can be shortened or omitted.
+However, the length of the story to be read should correspond to the age of the child; if necessary, you can shorten or leave out certain text passages.

 Reading aloud is particularly important as quality time.
 Working parents, in particular, can use a reading hour as a way to spend time with their child.
 Cuddling up on the sofa and delving into a story together – there is hardly an easier way to show affection.
 Ensure that you're spending quality time together by devoting yourself entirely to your child.
 Turn off your phone and don't think about housekeeping or other work.
 It can wait!
 Dedicate yourself entirely to your child and reading together.
 Children know when parents are only half-heartedly involved, so don't short-change them, or yourself.
 Re-reading classic books can be just as educational for adults as it is for children!